 - Quaint Villages and Towns in Lauterbrunnen Valley

 - Experience The Idyllic Countryside in Lauterbrunnen

 See my sample Lauterbrunnen Itineraries (click to open in a new tab) to give you an idea of how you can spend 1, 2, or 3 days in Lauterbrunnen.
 That post has 9 sample itineraries to help you visit the three best attractions in Lauterbrunnen: Mannlichen, Schilthorn, and Jungfraujoch.

 Reason #1: The Picturesque Lauterbrunnen Town

-Most of us have seen it before on social media, messages sent by our friends, the town with flower-decorated chalets with a massive waterfall cascading behind.
+Most of us must have seen Lauterbrunnen before on social media.
+It’s on the pictures posted/sent by our friends: the town with flower-decorated chalets with a massive waterfall cascading behind.
 When I first saw it, I just could not believe it!

 For someone who grew up in a town with nothing much beautiful to see and all are asphalt, concrete, and steel, Lauterbrunnen is a place straight out of a fairytale.
 That’s why it’s a reason why to visit Lauterbrunnen – it just satisfies our cravings to see awe-filling, inner-peace-indulging things even if we’re in a town.

 Imagine, if there’s this beauty in every city, every town, or every village in the world, no one would be depressed, I guess.